Particl-Community/academy/guides/guide_mp_setup_installation.rst

 		.. attention::

    		 NEVER download Particl clients from 3rd party websites!
-Bad actors are constantly trying to distribute malware-infected versions of popular :term:`cryptocurrency <Cryptocurrency>` wallets with the goal of stealing your funds!
-Always download from official sources only.
+Bad actors are constantly trying to distribute malware-infected versions of popular :term:`cryptocurrency <Cryptocurrency>` wallets to steal your funds!
+So always download from official sources only.

 	 .. group-tab:: Linux

 	 	**Linux file version**

-	 	Depending on your Linux distribution you have the choice between different packages including Debian based :file:`.deb`, :file:`.rpm` packages as well as a distribution independent :file:`.zip` version.
+	 	Depending on your Linux distribution, you can choose between different packages, including Debian-based :file:`.deb`, :file:`.rpm` packages, a distribution independent :file:`.zip` version.

-	 	Once you know which Linux distribution you are running, it's straight forward to find out which package manager you have and which package will suit you.
+	 	Once you know which Linux distribution you are running, it's straightforward to find out which package manager you have and which package will suit you.

 	 	**Download sources**